 Bio

-Daniel Borup is a classically-trained baritone originally hailing from Champaign, Illinois.
+Daniel Borup is a classically-trained tenor originally hailing from Champaign, Illinois.
 An experienced solo and choral singer, Daniel is well-versed in musical styles ranging from classical to contemporary.
-Though trained as a baritone, Daniel frequently performs as a tenor soloist; his voice has been described as possessing an "Irish tenor" sound.
 In his performances, Daniel's singular goal is to deliver a captivating, thrilling, and authentic rendition of each and every work he performs.

-From his earliest days, Daniel had an ear for music.
-He began his career as a violinist at age 3 before shifting his focus to voice around 2010.
-As an active choral singer, Daniel has performed with a diverse array of ensembles, ranging from the Baroque Artists of Champaign-Urbana to the Fog City Singers, an internationally-renowned barbershop chorus recently ranked 7th in the world.
+Daniel began his career as a violinist at age 3 before shifting his focus to voice around 2010.
+As an active choral singer, he has performed with a diverse array of ensembles, ranging from the Bach Society of Minnesota to the Fog City Singers, an internationally-renowned barbershop chorus recently ranked 4th in the world.

-Daniel relocated to Southeastern Minnesota in 2019, and is excited for new opportunities in a new area of the country!
-He is available as an anthem singer for events large & small, and as a soloist for weddings, concerts, and private functions.
+Daniel relocated to Minnesota in 2019, and as a soloist or anthem singer for weddings, concerts, and private functions.